China invites India's Modi for APEC summit but rivalry simmers

 The United States, the group’s dominant nation, in recent months has faced calls to promote India’s candidature to help balance the group on grounds that the world’s 10th largest economy in nominal terms cannot be kept out.

-Alyssa Ayres, a former U.S. State Department official and now a senior fellow at the Council on Foreign Relations, said in a memorandum that Washington should champion India’s request to revitalize India-U.S. economic ties that have soured recently.

-Additional reporting by Frank Jack Daniel and Malini Menon, and Ben Blanchard in BEIJING; Editing by Ron Popeski
+Alyssa Ayres, a former U.S. State Department official and now a senior fellow at the Council on Foreign Relations, said in a memorandum that Washington should champion India’s request to revitalise India-U.S. economic ties that have soured recently.
+(Additional reporting by Frank Jack Daniel and Malini Menon, and Ben Blanchard in BEIJING; Editing by Ron Popeski)